villagecomputing/superpipe/docs/start.md

 ## Basic Usage

 Here's how to use Superpipe to build a pipeline that receives a list of names of famous people and figures out their birthdays and whether they're still alive.
+You can also download this as a [notebook](https://github.com/villagecomputing/superpipe/tree/main/docs/examples/web_scraping/web_scraping.ipynb) on Github.

 First we define the input data.
 Although not a requirement, Superpipe works best with pandas dataframes.